a-luna/aaronluna.dev/content/flask_api_tutorial/part-1/index.md

 ---
 ## Introduction

-My goal is to make this tutorial as informative as possible, however I assume that you have experience with Python and that you are familiar with Flask.
-Here's a quick test, read the instructions below:
+It is my goal to make this tutorial series as informative and all-encompassing as possible.
+However, the content is targeted towards intermediate-level users of Python and Flask.
+I created a small test to quickly check your level of experience, please read the instructions below:

 <div class="steps">
   <ol>
-    <li>Create a new Python 3.6 virtual environment and install the project dependencies from the <code>requirements.txt</code> file (using <code>pip</code>).
+    <li>Create a new Python 3.7 virtual environment and install the project dependencies from the <code>requirements.txt</code> file (using <code>pip</code>).
 Then, activate the virtual environment.</li>
-    <li>Create a method named <code>login</code> and bind it to the URL <strong>/login/</strong>, users are allowed to submit GET and POST requests to this URL.
-For a GET, this method should render the <code>login.html</code> template.
-For a POST, inspect the form data and attempt to authenticate the user based on the submitted credentials.</li>
+    <li>Create a method named <code>login</code> and bind it to the URL <strong>/login/</strong>, users are allowed to submit <code>GET</code> and <code>POST</code> requests to this URL.
+For a <code>GET</code>, this method should render the <code>login.html</code> template.
+For a <code>POST</code>, inspect the form data and attempt to authenticate the user based on the submitted credentials.</li>
   </ol>
 </div>